JPBrickhouse/3-JavaScript-Password-Generator/README.md

 - Using the join function to concatenate "initialArray" and generate one long string as "finalArray"
 - Store "finalArray" as "password" and return it as the output of the function

+##### This concerns the REFINED generatePassword function, as contained in javascript "script2.js"
+- Initialize four strings with all the character requirements
+- Initialize two variables that are both empty strings
+    - "password" will hold the final password
+    - "option" will hold the character options availabe to generate the random password
+- A while loop runs...
+    - The user is prompted for the number of characters they would like in their password
+    - If the user's response is less than 8, greater than 128, or not-a-number, then the loop keeps repeating
+- Four consective prompts run, asking the user about the various types of characters they would like to include
+- Run through five if statements.
+    - The first four function as follows: if the user wanted a particular type of character, append those characters to the previously empty options string.
+    - The fifth functions as follows: if the user did not enter any type of character, display a message asking the user to try again
+- A for loop runs...
+    - Generate a random number based on the length of the "options" string
+    - Take a random character from within the "options" string
+    - Append that random character to the previously empty "password" string
+    - Loop until it reachs the limit established by the password length prompted earlier
+- Return "password" as the output of the function

 ## Final Thoughts
 - This project was a fun and challenging use of javascript, and allowed me to brush off some old mathematics knowledge along the way.
+- Further notes have been commented upon within the code itself.
 - I feel like there is potential for further refinement and improvement in my javascript file from lines 60 to 127.
-It's a thorough approach currently, but I'm curious if there would be a simpler way to cycle through and/or list out the combinations?
-- That said, overall, I feel the code is very efficient, and generally lives up to our instructor's humorous motto "DRY - Don't Repeat Yourself!"
+It's a thorough approach currently, but I'm curious if there would be a simpler way to cycle through and/or list out the combination arrays?
+That said, overall, I feel the code is very efficient, and generally lives up to our instructor's humorous motto "DRY - Don't Repeat Yourself!"
-- Further notes have been commented upon within the code itself.
+- PLOT TWIST: I have found those refinements.
+Working with my Boot Camp tutor, I was able to signficantly refine my code.
+Primarily, I was able to bypass the combination array cycle, and simply create an easier way to select from random characters using strings.